-Unfilled Travertine is a form of sedimentary stone, composed by the precipitated calcium carbonates found in mineral springs.
-It is classified as a form of limestone.
-This can develop in a natural process that is commonly located in hot springs.
-This can also be found in caves where it develops stalagmites and stalactites and other stone formations in the cave.
-Unfilled travertine comes in many colours.
-The colours of this stone include coral, cream, tan, brown and white.
-In some cases it comes with stripes of different colours making it more appealing.
+Unfilled travertine is a form of sedimentary stone.
+It develops in a natural process that is commonly located in hot springs.
+You can also sometimes find it in caves where stone formations develop.
+Travertine is a form of limestone which comes in many colours.
+The colours include coral, cream, tan, brown and white.
+In some cases it comes with stripes of different colours making it even more appealing.

-The prime sources of unfilled travertine can be found in countries like Turkey and Italy.
-It can also be found in similar forms in many parts of the world, like some parts of the United States such as Texas and Oklahoma.
-Way back in ancient Rome, this natural stone was already being quarried, playing an historical part in the building of ancient Rome, such as the use of travertine stone in building St. Peter’s Square way back in the 1500.
-Michelangelo also used unfilled travertine in making some of the external ribs of the St. Peter’s Basilica.
+Countries like Turkey and Italy are the prime sources of unfilled travertine.
+You can also find similar forms of it in many other parts of the world.
+Like for example some parts of the United States such as Texas and Oklahoma.
+Interestingly, way back in ancient Rome, people were already quarrying this natural stone.
+It played an important part in the building of ancient Rome.
+Such as in building St. Peter’s Square way back in the 1500s.
+Michelangelo also used unfilled travertine in making some of the external ribs of St. Peter’s Basilica.

-Recently many of these unfilled travertine mines around Turkey have been exporting these unique stones to be used in floors and walls in Australia.
+Recently many travertine mines around Turkey have been exporting these unique stones.
+People love using unfilled travertine for floors and walls in Australia.

 Unfilled travertine is incredibly strong.
 Because of this, unfilled travertine is very useful in construction, pathways, patio pavers, bench tops and indoor flooring.
 Unfilled travertine is salt resistant, cool during hot weather and comes with non-slip features.
 Because of these properties, it is ideal for external areas especially around pools.

 Many use the 30mm tumbled edge travertine paver as their pool coping.
-Not only is it cheap by purchasing at Tile Factory Outlet Smithfield but looks stunning as well.
+Not only is it cheap by purchasing it at Tile Factory Outlet in Smithfield but it looks stunning as well.

-Have a look at the extensive range in colour, finishes and price available at www.tfo.com.au.
+Have a look at our huge range available at our online tile store.